-- (ii) For aeroplanes with two turbine engines, the aeroplane is EDTO certified and has verified the- - (A) Reliability of the propulsion system; - (B) Airworthiness certification for EDTO of the aeroplane type; and - (C) EDTO maintenance programme. - (b) It has conducted a safety risk assessment which demonstrates how an equivalent level of safety will be maintained, taking into account the following: - (i) Capabilities of the operator; - (ii) Overall reliability of the aeroplane; - (iii) Reliability of each time limited system; - (iv) Relevant information from the aeroplane manufacturer; and - (v) Specific mitigation measures.
+(b)For aeroplanes with two turbine engines, the aeroplane is EDTO certified and has verified the-

+- (A) Reliability of the propulsion system;

+- (B) Airworthiness certification for EDTO of the aeroplane type; and

+- (C) EDTO maintenance programme.

+(c)It has conducted a safety risk assessment which demonstrates how an equivalent level of safety will be maintained, taking into account the following:

+- (i) Capabilities of the operator; - (ii) Overall reliability of the aeroplane; - (iii) Reliability of each time limited system; - (iv) Relevant information from the aeroplane manufacturer; and - (v) Specific mitigation measures. - (3) Before conducting an EDTO flight, an AOC holder shall ensure that a suitable EDTO en-route alternate is available, within either the approved diversion time or a diversion time based on MEL generated serviceability status of the aeroplane whichever is shorter.

-- (3) Before conducting an EDTO flight, an AOC holder shall ensure that a suitable EDTO en-route alternate is available, within either the approved diversion time or a diversion time based on MEL generated serviceability status of the aeroplane whichever is shorter. - (4) No AOC holder shall commence a flight unless, during the possible period of arrival, the required en-route alternate aerodrome will be available and the available information indicates that conditions at the aerodrome will be at or above the aerodrome operating minima approved for the operation. - (5) No AOC holder shall conduct operations beyond 60 minutes, from a point on a route to an en-route alternate aerodrome unless it ensures that: - (a) For all aeroplanes; - (i) En-route alternate aerodromes are identified; and - (ii) The most up-to-date information is provided to the flight crew on identified en-route alternate aerodromes, including operational status and meteorological conditions; - (b) For aeroplanes with two turbine engines, the most up-to-date information provided to the flight crew indicates that conditions at identified en-route alternate aerodromes will be at or above the operator's established aerodrome operating minima for the operation at the estimated time of use. - (c) these requirements are incorporated into the operators: - (i) operational control and flight dispatch procedures; - (ii) operating procedures; and - (iii) training programmes. - (6) No AOC Holder shall proceed beyond the threshold time approved by the Authority unless: - (a) the identified en-route alternate aerodromes have been re-evaluated for availability; and - (b) the most up to date information indicates that, during the estimated time of use, conditions at those aerodromes will be at or above the operator's established aerodrome operating minima for that operation; or - (c) conditions are identified that would preclude a safe approach and landing at that aerodrome during the estimated time of use and an alternative course of action has been determined.
+- (4) No AOC holder shall commence a flight unless, during the possible period of arrival, the required en-route alternate aerodrome will be available, and the available information indicates that conditions at the aerodrome will be at or above the aerodrome operating minima approved for the operation. - (5) No AOC holder shall conduct operations beyond 60 minutes, from a point on a route to an en-route alternate aerodrome unless it ensures that: - (a) For all aeroplanes; - (i) En-route alternate aerodromes are identified; and - (ii) The most up-to-date information is provided to the flight crew on identified en-route alternate aerodromes, including operational status and meteorological conditions; - (b) For aeroplanes with two turbine engines, the most up-to-date information provided to the flight crew indicates that conditions at identified en-route alternate aerodromes will be at or above the operator's established aerodrome operating minima for the operation at the estimated time of use. - (c) these requirements are incorporated into the operator's: - (i) operational control and flight dispatch procedures; - (ii) operating procedures; and - (iii) training programmes. - (6) No AOC Holder shall proceed beyond the threshold time approved by the Authority unless: - (a) the identified en-route alternate aerodromes have been re-evaluated for availability; and - (b) the most up to date information indicates that, during the estimated time of use, conditions at those aerodromes will be at or above the operator's established aerodrome operating minima for that operation; or - (c) conditions are identified that would preclude a safe approach and landing at that aerodrome during the estimated time of use and an alternative course of action has been determined.

-Note: ICAO Annex 6, Part I, Attachment D contains guidance on the requirements of this provision and specified in ATC flight plans in accordance with the EDTO diversion time approved by the Authority.
+Note: ICAO Annex 6, Part I, Attachment D contains guidance on the requirements of this provision